mcleonte/mlops-stageflow/README.md

 # MLOps StageFlow
-### Streamlined switching between local and cloud development stages.
+### Streamlined switching between local and cloud development stages within a unified project filesystem.

 ### Description
 This Machine Learning project is meant to showcase a streamlined transition